 The Company records the proceeds received from the sale of SALT as other income in the period received or when receipt has been received as a subsequent event.
-Included in receivables as at November 30, 2015 is \$400,000 from InCoR that was received subsequent to November 30, 2015.

-14. Related Party Transactions
+13. Related Party Transactions

-During the years ended November 30, 2015 and 2014, the Company incurred the following expenditures charged by directors and officers of the Company, and/or companies they owned or were significant shareholders of:
+During the years ended November 30, 2016 and 2015, the Company incurred the following expenditures charged by directors and officers of the Company, or former directors and officers of the Company, and/or companies they owned or were significant shareholders of:

-2015 2014

-\$ \$
+2016 \$ 2015 \$

-Administration and management fees 246,667 375,000
+Administration and management fees 275,000 246,667

-Consulting fees 90,000 96,250
+Consulting fees 90,000 90,000

-Non-executive directors fees 54,000 67,500
+Non-executive directors fees 54,000 54,000

 Mineral property expenditures

-Geological consulting, salaries, wages and benefits 129,996 182,500
+Geological consulting, salaries, wages and benefits 124,165 129,996

-Rent 5,000 -
+Rent 72,000 5,000

-525,663 721,250
+615,165 525,663

-At November 30, 2015, accounts payable and accrued liabilities included \$379,182 (2014: \$344,406) of amounts owing to current directors and officers of the Company and/or companies they control or of which they were significant shareholders.
+At November 30, 2016, due to related parties of \$153,438 (2015: \$379,182) included amounts owing to current directors and officers of the Company and/or companies they control or of which they were significant shareholders.
 The amounts owing include amounts related to expenditures charged to the Company and for reimbursements of expenditures paid for on behalf of the Company.
-The amounts owing are unsecured, non-interest bearing and due on demand.
+The amounts owing are unsecured and non-interest bearing.
+Amounts are due on demand or due contingent on future events.
 The amounts have been recorded at their exchange amount, being the amount agreed to by the parties.